GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 parser and type definitions.
 The generated code uses the Daedalus Rust runtime system (RTS), which provides core parsing functionality.

+When integrating a parser into an existing Rust crate, use ``--output-file`` to generate just a Rust source module instead of a complete crate.

 .. _compile-rust-generated-files:

 Generated Files